JamesLinus/free-server/README.md

 ## More

+* Each connection are limited to 300KB (configured in .global-utils.sh, trickleUploadLimit) by Trickle
 * This script will take port 80 for showing the status of the server via HTML page; If you do not want port 80 be taken, please contact Paul <lanshunfang#gmail.com> for support.
 * This script will add several crontab configurations to `/etc/cron.d` to monitor Shadowsocks-R / HTTP2 (nghttpx, squid) / demo web server service status.